Mellanox/libvma/README.txt

 Set the directory path for VMA to create the shared memory files for vma_stats.
 No files will be created when setting this value to empty string "".
 Default value is /tmp/

+VMA_VMAD_NOTIFY_DIR
+Set the directory path for VMA to write files used by vmad.
+Default value is /tmp/vma/
+note: when used vmad must be run with --notify-dir directing the same folder

 VMA_STATS_FD_NUM
 Max number of sockets monitored by VMA statistic mechanism.